 Concerns about a fair appeal

 If you have an appeal meeting about your flexible working request, a third party can be present.
-In most cases, this is another manager from the company, but it needs to be someone that had no influence over the request in the first place and nothing to do with the outcome of your request.
+In most cases, this is another manager from the company, but it needs to be someone that had no influence over the request in the first place and has nothing to do with the outcome of your request.
 Basically, whether your request is approved or denied, shouldn’t matter to the third party.
 They should also have the authority to make the final decision.
 This means that the appeal process for flexible working hours, and anything else, is fair.

 If you are concerned about getting an impartial review of your appeal request, ACAS offers an arbitration process where the third party is outside of your company.
 Whatever is recommended through the ACAS arbitration process is legally binding, so your employer must act on the outcome.
 Using arbitration in this way may limit your ability to go to an employment tribunal at a later date, so consider this carefully and possibly seek advice.